LauriTahvanainen/GambleBoard/README.md

    - `sudo apt-get install -y clang libpq-dev libssl-dev pkg-config`
 4. Install dependencies: `yarn`
 5. Generate mapping code from the contract ABI and the definitions in the subgraph.yaml file: `yarn codegen`
-6. clone https://github.com/graphprotocol/graph-node to own folder, and run `cargo build`.
+6. clone https://github.com/graphprotocol/graph-node to own folder, and run `cargo build` in the folder.
 Some depencencies might need to be installed.
 7. In the graph-node folder run:

 ```